PEP 695 – Type Parameter Syntax

 class ClassB[S, T](Protocol[S, T]): ... # Recommended type checker error

-Type parameter names within a generic class, function, or type alias must be unique.
-Type parameters for a generic function cannot overlap the name of a function parameter.
+Type parameter names within a generic class, function, or type alias must be unique within that same class, function, or type alias.
 A duplicate name generates a syntax error at compile time.
+This is consistent with the requirement that parameter names within a function signature must be unique.

 class ClassA[T, *T]: ... # Syntax Error